TriForceX/MiyooCFW/Readme.md

 # Console Revisions Differences

-This lists are for Bittboy devices differences, the next one is for **Pocket Go**:
+This lists are for devices differences, the next one is for **Pocket Go**:

 Rev | Release | Notes
 :------------: | :------------: | :------------